Performance Anxiety and Stage Fright in Orlando

 Performance anxiety is most commonly experienced as fear of public speaking, is a very common phobia and it is estimated that it affects over 75% of the population.
 As a matter of fact, the fear is so common that it is thought to be the number one fear of people in the United States, closely followed by a fear of death.
 Comedian Jerry Seinfeld once joked that at a funeral, most individuals would rather be dead and lying in the coffin than presenting the eulogy at the funeral.
 Those of us suffering from fear of public speaking can certainly relate!

-Performance anxiety, also referred to as stage freight, is usually experienced as a fear of public speaking, and otherwise performing or presenting in front of an audience, whether that audience is large or small.
-Even thinking about an upcoming presentation, performance or speaking in front of an audience causes many individuals to experience fear known as anticipatory anxiety, which can include symptoms of:
+Performance anxiety, also referred to as stage fright, is usually experienced as a fear of public speaking, and otherwise performing or presenting in front of an audience, whether that audience is large or small.
+Even thinking about an upcoming presentation, performance or speaking in front of an audience causes many individuals to experience fear known as anticipatory anxiety.

 - intense focus on possible failure